Lina-Liuna/core-python/README.md

 you should consider using defaultdict instead

 #### item 17: Prefer defaultdict over setdefault to handle missing items in internal state
+##### Things to remember:

+If you are creating a dictionary to manage an arbitrary set of potential keys, then you should prefer using defaultdict instance from the collections

+If a dictionary of arbitrary keys is passed to you, and you don't control its creation, then you should prefer the get method to access its items. consider using the setdefault methods it leads to short code.

 #### item 18: Know how to construct key-dependent default values with __missing__